Lakelezz/hey_listen/README.md

 Covering synchronous, parallel, and sync-prioritised dispatching to Closures, Enums, Structs, and every other type supporting `trait`-implementation.

-View the [examples] on how to use each dispatcher.
+View the `examples`-folder on how to use each dispatcher.

 Everyone is welcome to contribute, check out the [`CONTRIBUTING.md`](CONTRIBUTING.md) for further guidance.